-Μy friend Marianna Kavroulaki, archaeologist and researcher in food history organized a symposium, called Edible History and Edible Stories.
-In ancient Greece, the symposium was a drinking party (from Greek «συμποτείν» (sympotein), «to drink together»).
+Μy friend Marianna Kavroulaki, archaeologist and researcher in food history organized an Ancient Greek Symposium, called Edible History and Edible Stories.
+In ancient Greece, the symposium was a drinking party (from Greek «συμποτείν» (sympotein), “to drink together”).

 I love ancient Greek history and in a lot of my posts you will find references relating to the history behind the recipe so when I got the invitation from Mariana, I did not hestitate for a moment to attend.
 I was lucky enough to be chosen by Foodbuzz for the 24, 24, 24 project so this gave me an opportunity to make a small research of my own and learn more about anciet Greek history.

 The symposium took place at “Evmaros” which is a cultural association based in Ambelokipi, in Athens and there, on the third floor, occupying a 190 square meters total floor area there are two operating rooms.
 The one is to organize various events or theatrical performances and the other for exhibitions.

 The dinner, which draws its inspiration from the dinners of the Hellenistic period, is the first in a series of dinners in a project under the overall theme Edible History and Edible Stories.